Don't let the name fool you. An Executive Summary has a specific purpose in a proposal. But it has nothing to do with the name.

 - A little about each section of the proposal?

-- About the company submitting the proposal?
+- Information about the company submitting the proposal?

 - Why this proposal is your best alternative for getting the most of what you want?

 An Executive Summary has little or no "summary" in it.
 An Executive Summary is a decision making tool.
+A proposal answers "who, what, where, how, and when."
+An Executive Summary is not a summary of your answers to these.
+An Executive Summary answers "why."

-An Executive Summary should also not be created to help the customer understand the proposal prior to reading it.
+An Executive Summary is not used like a mini-proposal or abstract of what’s going to be in the proposal prior to reading it.
 If the evaluator needs to read a separate document in order to understand your proposal before they read it, you’ve done something wrong.
 You've added more reading to the reading they don't want to do.
 Write your proposal clearly so that no extra written explanation is needed.
+Delete the excess verbiage, or better yet make the words matter.
+Just don't make the mistake of thinking that adding more words and calling them a "summary" will make it easier for the customer to get through your proposal.

 Should your Executive Summary show “understanding?”

-Is your understanding necessary for the customer to get what they want?
-Is your understanding necessary to justify a high score?
-If it is, then the best way to show understanding is usually through results.
-If you are offering what the customer wants in a way that is better than any other alternative, you clearly understand what they need.
-But no matter how much you claim to understand them, if you don’t have what they want you clearly do not understand.
-If the evaluators have to read paragraphs of text copied from their website, they are not getting any value added or insight, and that shows you really don’t understand them.
+The best way to show understanding is usually through results.
+If you are offering what the customer wants in a way that is better than any other alternative, you clearly understand their needs.
+You may not even need to use the word "understanding" to prove that you have it.
+No matter how much you claim to understand them, if you don’t provide the results they want you clearly do not understand their needs.
+If the evaluators have to read paragraphs of text copied from their website with claims of "we understand" added, but without any value added or insight, that can backfire and end up showing you really don’t understand them at all.

-Should your Executive Summary describe your qualifications?
+Should your Executive Summary introduce your company and describe your qualifications?

 What you should do instead of summarizing